RNA Dysregulation in Neurodegeneration

 Overview of Bhinge Lab research at the Living Systems Institute, University of Exeter

 RNA dysregulation has emerged as a central theme in the pathogenesis of many neurodegenerative disorders with mutations in several RNA-binding proteins deemed to be directly involved in causing neuronal death.
 We are interested in how RNA regulation contributes to neuronal homeostasis and how its dysregulation leads to disease.
 The life of an RNA molecule is regulated at multiple levels.
 For example, transcription factors and the epigenetic machinery control transcriptional output, RNA-binding proteins control RNA splicing and trafficking, while microRNAs fine-tune translational output.
 Each of these players interact in a complex network that is cell-type specific to effect neuronal homeostasis.
 We believe that disruption of these cell-type specific networks leads to the differential susceptibility observed in neurodegenerative conditions.
-For example, Amyotrophic lateral sclerosis (ALS) is characterised by a preferential loss of motor neurons whereas certain cortical neuronal subtyes are affected in Fronto-temporal dementia (FTD) and Alzheimer's disease (AD).
+For example, Amyotrophic lateral sclerosis (ALS) is characterised by a preferential loss of motor neurons whereas certain cortical neuronal subtypes are affected in Fronto-temporal dementia (FTD) and Alzheimer's disease (AD).

 Selected Publications